box/developer.box.com/pages/sign/quick-start/your-first-request.md

 signatures.
-- `finalizing`: If all signers have signed the request, but the final document with signatures and the signing log has not been generated yet.
+- `finalizing`: If all signers have signed the request, but the final document with signatures and the signing log have not been generated yet.
 - `error_finalizing`: If the `finalizing` phase did not complete successfully.

 ## Preparing the document

 Depending on your technical use case you may need to prepare the document.
-In this specific example, we are signing a PDF, and the Box sign engine has no idea where to place the signature pad or any other inputs.
+In this specific example, we are signing a PDF, and the Box Sign engine has no idea where to place the signature pad or any other inputs.
 This is why we used the `is_document_preparation_needed` flag.

-If a prepare URL is present, then your application should open the preparation URL in a browser, where the requester can add the signature pad and any other inputs needed for the signer to complete the document.
+If a prepare URL is present, then your application should open the prepare URL in a browser, where the requester can add the signature pad and any other inputs needed for the signer to complete the document.